Introduction

 Top online authenticator apps include:

-Verifyr is a free alternative to Google Authenticator and Microsoft Authenticator.
-Verifyr allows users to add multiple accounts, including popular services like Facebook and Amazon.
+• Verifyr — Verifyr is a free alternative to Google Authenticator and Microsoft Authenticator, allowing users to add multiple accounts with a strong focus on privacy and secure backups.

 Future of Authenticator Apps